psu-efd/hyporheicFoam/cases/Alpha_forward/readme.md

+# Readme

-# This repository is for the study of the physical meaning of the Alpha in TSM.
+This repository is for the study of the physical meaning of the $\alpha$ in TSM.

 # In OTIS_cases, the user can find the cases used for the OTIS.
 The folder contains 12 cases.